mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 Mixins are usually the first thing that comes to the minds of Ruby programmers when they notice that the inheritance is not a solution anymore.
 What are they?
 Basically they are modules with a set of methods that can be included into a class and become undistinguishable part of it.
 We can simply use them to extract any common logic and avoid code duplication.

 Let’s see what we can do with the mixins.
-First we need to create the modules that we'll include later on:
+First, we need to create the modules that we'll include later on:

 ```ruby
 module Vehicle